-The next few weeks will be filled with Christmas parties, holiday planning, (work cramming), present shopping and late night wrapping.
-So preparing for the festive season is so important, and it’s not just about the Christmas shopping list.
-If you’re heading away on holidays you need to prepare a to-do list for getting your property in order.
-It will protect your home in your absence, and make your return so much smoother.
+Preparing for the festive season is so important, and it’s not just about the Christmas shopping list.
+If we are permitted to head away on holidays, however near or far that may be, we need to prepare a to-do list for getting our property in order.
+It will protect our homes in our absence, and make the return so much smoother.

 1. Are your pets booked into holiday accommodation or do you have a pet sitter lined up?
 Make sure you give detailed instructions if they are particular about food, need medication or have a fondness for treats or toys.